notabear629/Warriors-Vs-Soldiers-Reborn/README.md

 Put Admin the THIRD highest.

 Once all of these are taken care of, you also will need to invite your bot into my emoji servers if you want to use the default emojis.

+The bot is ran by running WvS.py as a python script.

+# How to modify the game

+One of the key features of the bot is that it is fully customizeable in regards to its theming.
+In order to add a new theme to the game, you should do some basic steps.

+First, in the themeData folder, copy defaultGameTheme and create a new file.
+Name it something else, and change the class name from defaultGameTheme to something else.

+You should use this as a basic blueprint to edit the theming of the game to your heart's content.
+Just be sure that your bot has access to any custom emojis that you specify.

+You also need to make sure that the bot can use your theme by editing Theme.py in the gameObjects folder.

+You need to add an import statement to match the other imports at the top of the file for your new class,

+and the loadedThemes variable needs to have your new class be added into its list.

+You can also change the defaultTheme to change which is the one it starts on from within this file.